-Construction for Modification 10 works for a new Rejects Waste Handling Facility to increase fibre reuse and reduce waste to landfill will be started in the 2023/24 reporting period.
+Construction for Modification 10 works for a new Rejects Waste Handling Facility to increase fibre reuse and reduce waste to landfill may be started in the 2024/25 reporting period.

 3. Previous report actions

 See Appendix B for the Action Status Summary table for actions recommended by the 2022 Independent Environment Audit Report.